All posts

 CategoryWeightWhat We Looked For

-Core Features25%Job posting, applicant management, employer portals, resume database
+Core Features25%Job posting, applicant management, employer portals, candidate database

-Ease of Use15%Setup time, learning curve, no-code capabilities
+Ease of Use15%Setup time, learning curve, no-code setup

 Monetization Tools15%Payment processing, pricing flexibility, featured listings, subscription options